 Civil Services Preliminary Exam – the first step in UPSC CSE – is considered by many as the toughest stage in the whole process of IAS selection.
 Surprised?
 Do you wonder why?
 Out of the 100 candidates who write Prelims, 97 may not clear prelims!
-There are two reasons – (1) Lack of right approach and (2) Only a few vacancies.
+There is two reasons – (1) Lack of right approach and (2) Only a few vacancies.
 The number of candidates who will be selected for the 2nd stage (mains) will be only around 15,000.
 Any guess about the number of applicants?
 More than 9.5 lakh!

 Around a million applicants fighting to be in the top 15000 positions in UPSC CSE makes the prelims stage certainly not a cake-walk.
 But clearing Prelims is not an impossible task.
 If you a serious candidate, self-study is enough!
 You just need to know the right strategies, study materials, and guidance.
 In this updated article, ClearIAS – the comprehensive self-study package to clear IAS – has also included the testimonials of toppers who cleared the IAS exam by properly utilizing the guidance and resources we provided.

 Out of the 9.5 lakh applicants, only half sit for Prelims!